 Visiting the College

 All Caians no longer living in College are always welcome to visit with friends and family.
 If the College is closed to visitors, please report to the Porters to gain entrance.
-Caians who wish to bring groups of more than 5 people into College are asked to contact the Development Office in advance.
+Caians who wish to bring groups of more than five people into College are asked to contact the Development Office in advance.

 All graduates of the College who have been admitted to the degree of MA or PhD of the University of Cambridge (in the Senate House, whether in person or in absentia) may dine with Fellows on the High Table, free of charge, once a term (University Full Term time only).
 Wine consumed will be charged at the prevailing rate for Fellows.
 We regret that graduates are not allowed to bring guests and there is a limit of three graduates on any one night.
 High Table normally takes place every evening except Saturday.
 Graduates wishing to dine should contact the Development Office as early as possible and no later than two clear working days (Monday to Friday) before they intend to dine.

 There are certain evenings when special events are taking place and there is no High Table.
 High Table does not take place if no Fellows are dining that night.
 The Development Office will be able to advise.
 Dinner is at 7.20pm, except on Sundays in Full Term, when it is at 7.30pm.
-Those dining gather in the Colyton Hall 10-15 minutes before Hall and you should introduce yourself to the Master, or in his absence the senior Fellow presiding.
+Those dining gather in the Colyton Hall 10-15 minutes before Hall and you should introduce yourself to the Master, or in her absence the senior Fellow presiding.
 If there is any Fellow that you would particularly like to meet when you dine, please let us know, though of course there is no guarantee that he or she will be able to dine that evening.

 Staying in College

 The College has a small number of single and twin guest rooms that are available for students’ guests and alumni.
 These are basic rooms, with a bathroom shared with students.
-Members of the Court of Benefactors are able to stay in Fellow’s guest rooms.
+Members of the Court of Benefactors are able to stay in Fellows' guest rooms.
 For more information, and to book a guest room, please contact the Development Office.

 All Caians are welcome to use the College punt during the summer months.
 For more information, as well as booking, please contact the main Porters' Lodge on 01223 332400.